Kong/kongponents/docs/components/radio.md

 | `--KRadioPrimary`| Radio primary background & border color
 | `--KRadioDisabled`| Radio disabled background color

-An Example of changing the background color of KRadio to mediumpurple might look like:
+An Example of changing the background color of KRadio to lime might look like:

 > Note: We are scoping the overrides to a wrapper in this example